DanielYu2004/HTN-Backend-Challenge/README.md

 # Endpoints
-Feel free to play around with the endpoints on Postman: https://documenter.getpostman.com/view/15504431/2s93CHvFt3
+Feel free to play around with the endpoints and run them in Postman: https://documenter.getpostman.com/view/15504431/2s93CHvFt3

 Required Endpoints
 -